23 Most Beautiful Places in the Dolomites: Including a Map!

 When to visit: Anytime

-Cinque Torri are an impressive rock formation in the Nuvolao group of Dolomiti Ampezzane.
-As the name translates from Italian – it’s Five Towers, and so they are – five huge rock towers.
+Cinque Torri are a massive rock formation in the Nuvolao group of Dolomiti Ampezzane, surrounded by open alpine meadows.
+You can take the chairlift up or hike from below, depending on how much energy you have left that day.
+As the name translates from Italian โ itโs Five Towers, and so they are โ five huge rock towers.

-19. Passo delle Erbe (Würzjoch; or Ju de Börz in Ladin)
+19. Passo delle Erbe (Wรผrzjoch; or Ju de Bรถrz in Ladin)

 Where is it located: Between Val Badia and Valle Isarco; Google Maps